 Senuti – Now that’s a pretty weird name for an application, but there’s a reason for that.
-This is basically iTunes spelt backwards.
-Senuti is Mac-only software which supports system running OS X 10.5 or later.
-The tool positions itself as a substitute to iTunes and was first released as open source.
+This is basically iTunes spelled backward.
+Senuti is Mac-only software that supports the system running OS X 10.5 or later.
+The tool positions itself as a substitute to iTunes and was first released as open-source.
 The main purpose of it is to allow you to recover content from your iDevices.

 You’ll be able to copy music, playlists and videos as well as preview songs through the integrated music player.
 You can even choose to transfer select tracks and drag and drop content into iTunes.
 Senuti comes with a 30-day trial or 1,000 song transfers and a full version can be purchase for $18.99.

 Our next addition to the programs similar to Sharepod roster is an all-in-one management tool designed for the iPhone, iPad and iPod.
 AnyTrans is quite a unique application.
 Not only can it transfer media content such as music, videos, podcasts and more, but also applications.
 It supports all iDevices including the original iPod and iPhone and can be installed on Windows and Mac systems.
 Backing up stuff is made convenient with the iWizard tool which allows you to preserve data such as ratings, play counts, tags and artwork.